GoogleChrome/web.dev/src/site/content/en/blog/build-for-webusb/index.md

 ### Android

 The Android platform is based on Linux but does not require any modification to system configuration.
-By default any device which does not have a driver is accessible to the browser as long as the user acknowledges a permission prompt.
+By default any device which does not have a driver built into the operating system is available to the browser.
+Developers should be aware however that users will encounter an additional step when connecting to the device.
+Once the users selects a device in response to a call to [`requestDevice()`], Android will display a prompt asking whether to allow Chrome to access it.
+This prompt also reappears if the user returns to a website which already has permission to connect to a device and the website calls [`open()`].
-This is an additional step that occurs when the application calls [`open()`] on a device and must be repeated every time the browser reloads.

 In addition more devices will be accessible on Android than on desktop Linux because fewer drivers are included by default.
 A notable omission, for example, is the USB CDC-ACM class commonly implemented by USB-to-serial adapters as there is no API in the Android SDK for communicating with a serial device.

 ### Chrome OS